junesk9/Codes.from.Articles/README.md

-### Here is a deposit of in-house programming codes applied in published(ing) researched I commited.
+### Here is a deposit of in-house programming codes applied in published(ing) researches that I commited.

 ***
 ### "High-efficiency genome editing by Cas12a ribonucleoprotein complex in ***Euglena gracilis***"